 A good first step is to double check that the home’s appraised value is correct.
 If the home’s value is less than the outstanding mortgage balance, you might consider requesting a short sale of the home or a deed in lieu of foreclosure with the lender.

 If the mortgage is a non-recourse loan — meaning the borrower doesn’t have to pay more than the home’s value — the lender may have few options outside of foreclosure.
 The same generally applies for a reverse mortgage.

 Who inherits the mortgage if there isn’t a will?

 In some cases, a borrower passes away without a will in place.
 This condition of “dying intestate” virtually ensures new levels of complication and cost when handling a home with a mortgage (or any other assets), so it’s best to speak with an attorney regarding your specific situation.

-Frequently asked questions about inheriting a house with a mortgage
+FAQ about inheriting a house with a mortgage

-The Garn-St. Germain Depository Institutions Act of 1982 (Garn-St. Germain Act) is a law that provides protections for relatives who inherit property with outstanding mortgages In particular, this act bars lenders from enforcing what’s known as the due-on-sale clause.
+The Garn-St. Germain Depository Institutions Act of 1982 (Garn-St. Germain Act) is a law that provides protections for relatives who inherit property with outstanding mortgages.
+In particular, this act bars lenders from enforcing what’s known as the due-on-sale clause.
 Often a part of mortgage contracts, due-on-sale clauses require full payment of a loan upon transfer of interest in the property.